kcaf/VirtualDMScreen/README.md

 ##Usage
 - This is by no means a finished product.
 Please keep that in mind.
+- The data files are incomplete for legal reasons.
+One day I'll get around to incorporating the full 5e SRD.
 - All information, other than images, is saved locally via localStorage.
 - Browser support for this tool varies.
 I've tested extensively in Chrome and Firefox.
 If you're on a PC, you're probably using one of these anyway.
 If not, use at your own risk.
 - There is an extra file called `map.html`.
 You can open this file in another browser window and click `Combat > Settings > Stream Map View` on your main window to begin streaming the battlemap in real time.